 This is how I wrote mine:

 This is the last part of the contract.
-It specifies how will I deliver the Statement of Work to the client, and in what format.
+It specifies how I will deliver the Statement of Work to the client, and in what format.
 It also specifies what will happen if there are changes in the terms and conditions during the course of the project.

-Also, I specify the date of effectivity of the contract and when should the project start.
+Also, I specify the date of effectivity of the contract and when the project should start.
 If the client can define the date of when the project will end, the contract contains that detail as well.
 However, most of my freelance writing contracts are open-ended.

 At the bottom of the contract are two signatures: one for me, and one for the client.

 I usually write the terms and conditions on MS Word or Google Docs.
 Then save it as PDF before sending it to the client.
 I don’t need to have this notarized because most of the clients don’t want to be hassled, too.
+However, there are organizations that require the contract to be physically signed and notarized.

 Let me know if you think that I have missed anything, I’d appreciate your feedback.
 And if you like to read more about freelance writing and productivity, please do subscribe to my quarterly newsletter and join the tribe.